Frequently Asked Questions

 No, each child must be dropped off (and signed in) and picked up (and signed out) by their parent/guardian from camp each day.

 What type of vehicle is used when traveling on field trips?
+Who drives the vehicle?
 Does it have seat belts?
-Is it air-conditioned?
-Who drives the vehicle?

-An air-conditioned coach bus is used for travel to and from field trips.
+Each city will provide bussing to and from field trips utilizing either school buses and/or charter buses and vans.
+The Advanced Angling Camp will hire a charter bus company to help transport the campers to and from field trips.
 A licensed bus driver oversees the bus.
 The Florida Statutes do not require buses to have seat belts (section 316.614, 3a1 and 2).

 What do the campers need to wear daily?

 Each camper will receive an IGFA T-shirt on the first day of their camp session.
 Campers must wear an IGFA camp T- shirt DAILY.
 Additional shirts are available for $10.00 each.
 Campers can wear casual dress: IGFA T-shirt, shorts, sneakers, sunglasses, and a hat.
-Sunscreen, a light jacket, and poncho are suggested every day.
+Sunscreen, a light jacket, and a poncho are suggested every day.
 It is also a good idea to pack an extra pair of clothes, shoes, or sandals as we WILL still fish in the rain as long as the weather conditions remain safe.
+Some city camps will provide their own or additional shirts that can also be worn during the camp.

 What do campers need to bring?

-Parents/guardians will be emailed a “WHAT TO BRING” sheet for each week of camp informing them of what campers will need to bring each day of the week.
-Extra items needed may include a towel, bathing suit, change of clothes, poncho, hat, and sunscreen.
+Parents/guardians will be emailed a “WHAT TO BRING” sheet for each week of camp, informing them of what campers will need to bring each day of the week.
 Campers may bring a small backpack with their belongings, but they are responsible for carrying their own gear.
 Please be sure to label all belongings with the camper’s initials.
-On Fridays, campers may need motion sickness pills: We suggest giving your child Bonine vs. Dramamine, since Dramamine tends to make the campers sleepy.
+On Fridays, campers may need motion sickness pills: We suggest giving your child Bonine vs. Dramamine since Dramamine tends to make the campers sleepy.

 Do the campers need to bring their own fishing equipment?

 No, campers are not permitted to bring in any of their own fishing equipment.
-IGFA will provide all bait and tackle.
+IGFA will provide all bait, tackle, and fishing rods.

 What else should campers not bring?